Public consultation: Indonesian forest certification system

 PEFC in Indonesia

-IFCC joined the PEFC alliance in 2012 and the Indonesian national forest certification achieved PEFC endorsement in 2014.
+IFCC joined the PEFC alliance in 2012 and the Indonesian national forest certification system achieved PEFC endorsement in 2014.
 The IFCC Community forestry certification system was endorsed in 2019.
 There are now nearly 4 million hectares of PEFC-certified forest area in the country.
 This is the second time the Indonesian system has been submitted to PEFC for endorsement.

 For a national system to maintain its endorsement, it must meet a series of endorsement milestones.
 These milestones are linked to the national periodic review of the system and the sustainable forest management standard.